percona/percona-server-mysql-operator/source/operator.rst

 The metadata part of this file contains the following keys:

-* ``name`` (``cluster1`` by default) sets the name of your Percona Server for MySQL Cluster; it should include only `URL-compatible characters <https://datatracker.ietf.org/doc/html/rfc3986#section-2.3>`_, not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character;
+* ``name`` (``cluster1`` by default) sets the name of your Percona Server for MySQL cluster; it should include only `URL-compatible characters <https://datatracker.ietf.org/doc/html/rfc3986#section-2.3>`_, not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character;